7/24/2019

 Andrew Markwick

-Thanks.
-Yeah, I mean, Ari just mentioned in one of the other questions, Dan, I think really we're seeing organic strength in the task segment right now.
+Yeah, I mean, Ari just mentioned in one of the other questions, Dan, I think really we're seeing organic strength in the TAS segment right now.
 We've come out at 7% in Q1, 7% in Q2.
-So a lot of our folio guidance ranges due to that organic strength that we're seeing in the technology and analytic solutions business.
-I don't think 7% is probably the new run rate for the rest of the year.
-It's definitely inching towards that high single digit organic growth business.
+So a lot of our full year guidance ranges due to that organic strength that we're seeing in the technology and analytic solutions business.
+I don't think 7% is probably the new run rate for the rest of the year, but it's definitely inching towards that high single-digit organic growth business.
 So we're pleased the range went up by 100 million at the low end, 25 million at the high end.
 And we're definitely seeing strength across the board.

 speaker